mvexel/osm-editing-metrics/README.md

 * The output is JSON
 * Meaningful results can only be obtained using non-anonymized OSM data files like the ones found [here](https://osm-internal.download.geofabrik.de)
 * For complete editing history, use full history files.
 Interpret the results based on the file type used!

+## Contributing

+Certainly!
+Use `script_template.js` to start writing your own scripts, and submit a pull request with your results.

 ## Notes on Performance